blockchain/api-v1-client-ruby/docs/wallet.md

 ```

 ### `new_address`
 Generate a new address and add it to the wallet.
-Returns an `Address` object.
+Returns an `WalletAddress` object.

 ##### Params:
 * `str label` (optional, keyword) - label to attach to the address